Transform Your Office with Strategic Design Principles

 Principle 3: Invest in Acoustic Performance

 Acoustic failures represent one of the most costly and overlooked design problems.
-Poor acoustics reduce cognitive performance by 15-30%, directly impacting productivity.
-Professional acoustic treatment—panels, sound-absorbing materials, and strategic zoning—is essential for functional offices.
+Poor acoustics can reduce cognitive performance by 15-30%, directly impacting productivity.
+Professional acoustic treatment—such as panels, sound-absorbing materials, and strategic zoning—is essential for functional offices.
 The cost of acoustic treatment is minimal compared to productivity losses from poor acoustic environments.

 Principle 4: Prioritize Ergonomic Functionality

-Ergonomic failures create employee health problems, increase sick leave, and drive turnover.
-Invest in adjustable furniture that accommodates different body types and work preferences.
+Ergonomic failures can create employee health problems, increase sick leave, and drive turnover.
+Investing in adjustable furniture that accommodates different body types and work preferences is essential.
 Proper ergonomic design reduces injury risk and supports employee well-being.
-Ergonomic investment pays dividends through improved health, reduced turnover, and enhanced productivity.
+This investment pays dividends through improved health, reduced turnover, and enhanced productivity.

 Principle 5: Design Lighting for Human Performance